By Gail Marsh

 Many folks carry a whistle on a chain or fastened to a jacket zipper, well within reach.
 Blasting the noise may distract a would-be attacker and get the attention of other campers.

-Flare safety bracelets like this one can, when activated, simultaneously connect with your phone, and call the local police.
+Flare safety products can, when activated, simultaneously connect with your phone, and call the local police.
 It will also immediately provide your GPS location.
 Some personal bracelets will also signal a loud warning sound to alert those near you.

 A word of caution